TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day02.md

 If you use the wrong command, it might give you an error, but it won't hurt anything, so don't worry too much about remembering whether you've already pushed.

+## Github pages

+> we will cover more of this tomorrow

 # Homework

 - Re-read about layout with CSS: http://learnlayout.com/